 Unlike the other resurrected people mentioned in the Bible, Jesus didn’t have to die a second time.
-He’d conquered death.
+He conquered death.

 In sync with what Isaiah 35:5-6 said about the Messiah, Jesus made the blind see, the deaf hear, the mute speak . . . and he cleansed the lepers, healed the sick, delivered people from demonic possession—and raised the dead.

-Indeed, as the disciple John (who was with Jesus from the beginning) says in the last line of his gospel account: Jesus also did many other things.
+John, an early disciple of Jesus/Yeshua says in the last line of his gospel account: Jesus also did many other things.
 If all of them were to be written one by one, I suppose that the whole world couldn’t contain the books that would be written. —John 21:25

 Many Pharisees, even some members of the Sanhedrin, and multitudes of Jewish lay people and others witnessed these fulfillments, recognizing and believing that Jesus was (and is) the Jewish Messiah, the Son of God.

-“The scribes and Pharisees sit in the seat of Moses;
+“The scribes and the Pharisees sit in the seat of Moses;

 therefore all that they tell you, do and observe,